General Hunting Regulations

 Season Dates/Quota Closure Status

 Oct.
-18–27, 2021, or until the harvest quota is reached in each Black Bear Management Zone (BMZ).
-You are required to call 800-668-4045 prior to hunting each day to determine if the harvest quota has been met.
-This line will be updated no later than midnight on each day of the black bear hunting season.
+17–26, 2022, or until the harvest quota is reached in each Black Bear Management Zone (BMZ).
+You must call 800-668-4045 prior to hunting each day to determine if the harvest quota has been met.
+This line will be updated by midnight on each day of the bear season.
 Harvest numbers will be assessed daily after 10 p.m.
 Should a harvest quota be reached, the season will close for that BMZ on the following day.
 The director of the Conservation Department may close hunting early within a BMZ if harvest reaches 80 percent of the quota.
 If the harvest quota is met or the director closes the season for the BMZ in which you are hunting, you may not harvest a black bear.

 Black Bear Management Zones